 What Other Dangerous Sea Animals Are in Hawaii?

 - Stingrays vs. Manta Ray: Both are a kind of ray that lives in the waters around Hawaii.
-Manta rays are black and have a longer tail, while stingrays are brown and have a shorter tail, but the big difference is their tail.
-The manta ray does not have a stinger on its tail and is therefore not dangerous, whereas watch out for stingrays whose tail can sting you and cause a lot of pain with their venom.
+Manta rays are black and have longer tails, while stingrays are brown and have shorter tails, but the big difference is their tail.
+The manta ray does not have a stinger on its tail and is therefore not dangerous, whereas watch out for stingrays whose tails can sting you and cause a lot of pain with their venom.
 Seek medical attention if needed.

 What Dangerous Land Animals in Hawaii?

 It is pretty safe to go hiking in Hawaii without the usual suspects of bears, rattlesnakes, or mountain lions.
 But you do need to watch out for some creepy-crawly critters.

 Black widow spiders: These spiders are located all over the world and do exist in Hawaii.
 They are smaller black spiders with a red splotch on their back and only the females are venomous (but since the females frequently kill and eat the males after mating it is much more likely you would see a female).
 Their venom is extremely toxic but fatalities from their bites are extremely rare.
 There are only an average of 7 fatalities per year in the United States from spider bites.

 Hawaiian cane spiders: These spiders are BIG spiders and can grow to be almost the size of your hand.
 They are venomous but it is not considered harmful to people.
 If you approached a mother who was guarding her young you might be attacked but, otherwise, they tend to keep to themselves.